Free Hyperboloidal Evolution of the Einstein-Maxwell-Klein-Gordon System: Introduction

 While the Maxwell equations are conformally invariant, coupling them to the EFEs and KG makes the relations between the quantitites more complicated.
 We focus on spherical symmetry, because the extensions of hyperboloidal slices to three dimensions are still under development.
-Spherical symmetry also implies that we do not need to consider the magnetic field \cite{alcubierre_einstein-maxwell_2009, torres_gravitational_2014}, making the electromagnetic coupling to the EFEs and KG equation solely through the electric field.
-The asymptotic behaviour of hyperboloidal slices is not suited for the inclusion of massive terms in the scalar field equation \cite{Gautam:2021ilg}, so our charged complex scalar field will also be massless.
+Spherical symmetry also implies that we do not need to consider the magnetic field \cite{alcubierre_einstein-maxwell_2009, torres_gravitational_2014}, making the electromagnetic coupling to the EFEs and KG equation solely through the electric field (due to the vanishing magnetic field).
+The asymptotic behaviour of hyperboloidal slices is not suitable for the inclusion of massive terms in the scalar field equation \cite{Gautam:2021ilg}, so our charged complex scalar field will also be massless.
 Here we will present results for several simulations achievable by our implementation, namely a charged scalar field perturbing a regular spacetime and a RN BH, and the gravitational collapse of a charges scalar field.
-In a companion paper \cite{resultspaper} we will exploit our access to future null infinity to study the behaviour of the scalar field there in the full nonlinear regime.
+In a companion paper \cite{resultspaper} we will exploit our access to future null infinity to study the behaviour of the scalar field there in the fully nonlinear regime.

 A setup similar to ours has recently been presented in \cite{masterlachlancampion}.
-The significant differences is that they use the Conformal Einstein Field Equations together with the conformal Gau{\ss} gauge and couple them to the conformally invariant wave equation, whereas we chose the commonly used BSSN/Z4 formulations with moving-puncture-type gauges and our wave equation is not conformally invariant.
+The significant differences are that they use the Conformal Einstein Field Equations together with the conformal Gau{\ss} gauge and couple them to the conformally invariant wave equation, whereas we chose the commonly used BSSN/Z4 formulations with moving-puncture-type gauges and our wave equation is not conformally invariant.

 This paper is organised as follows: we will first show the equations that govern the EMKG system (Section~\ref{sec:EMKG}); then present the formulation of the Einstein equations to be used (Section~\ref{sec:Formulation}), followed by Maxwell's equations (Section~\ref{sec:Maxwell}) and the charged scalar field (Section~\ref{eq:chargedKG}).
 Then there is a discussion on the gauge conditions used during the simulations (Section~\ref{sec:gauge}).
 In this section we include the lapse and shift gauge conditions, and the version of the Lorenz gauge we chose.
 As a final ingredient for the simulations, Section~\ref{sec:initialdata} presents the initial data for the several cases to be considered in this paper, namely, charged scalar field perturbations of Minkowski and RN spacetimes and also the collapse of the charged scalar field into a BH.
 The numerical setup is described in Section~\ref{sec:numericalsetup}, and the results are shown in Section~\ref{sec:results}.
 The conclusions of the work are presented in Section~\ref{sec:conclusions}.
 Appendix \ref{appendix:gbssneinstein} presents the evolution equations of the system and the stress-energy tensor projections.